Table Of Contents

 Leverage is an excellent tool for traders and is highly useful in FOREX trading.
 However, it is a dangerous method if not used correctly because you can earn big profits but lose money just as quickly.
 Some brokers can give you leverage as high as 2000:1.
 While not technically a scam, this practice displays a level of professional carelessness that amounts to leaving you to the mercy of the market.

 Brokers around the world commonly offer bonuses and promotions.
-Most European regulators have banned this practice as it can be abused.
+Many European regulators restrict or ban this practice as it can be abused.
 Even those regulators who allow promotions will tell the broker not to entrap or “lock in” the trader with their offer.
 However, this does not stop dishonest brokers from offering bonuses that are not attainable, and that can cause the trader to spend valuable time and energy pursuing them.

 Under the rules of Know Your Customer (KYC) legislation, every trader must supply private and confidential information, often banking and credit card information.
 Scam brokers may not protect your information as they are required to, and sometimes, they could even sell it to a third party, who may try to lure you into another scheme.